Discover Ancient Egypt

 10 days

 Featuring our handpicked luxury hotels and boutique Nile cruiser, this comprehensive land and river journey showcases Ancient Egypt.
-Expertly guided by our engaging on-the-ground guide, you’ll discover extraordinary sites of antiquity including 8 UNESCO World Heritage Sites.
+Expertly guided by our engaging on-the-ground Egyptologist, you’ll discover extraordinary sites of antiquity including 8 UNESCO World Heritage Sites.

 Spend 10 days exploring the attractions of Cairo, Luxor and Aswan.